andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ## Customizing the headers per request

-If you need to use a different set of security headers for certain endpoints in your application, then configuring named policies and calling `UseEndpointSecurityHeaders()` as (described)[#pplying-different-headers-to-different-endpoints] above is the best approach.
+If you need to use a different set of security headers for certain endpoints in your application, then configuring named policies  (as described)[#pplying-different-headers-to-different-endpoints] above is the best approach.

 However, sometimes you need even more customization on a per-request basis.
-For example, perhaps you have a multi-tenant application, and you need to apply different headers based on a header in the request that identifies the tenant.
+For example, perhaps you have a multi-tenant application, and you need to apply different headers based on a header in the request (or the response) that identifies the tenant.
 In this situation, you don't know at application startup which set of headers to apply.

-To customize the final `HeaderPolicyCollection` used for a request, you can use two methods available on `IServiceCollection.s.AddSecurityHeaderPolicies()`:

-- `SetDefaultPolicySelector(policySelector)`&mdash;used to choose the `HeaderPolicyCollection` applied for default requests.
-- `SetEndpointPolicySelector(policySelector)`&mdash;used to choose the `HeaderPolicyCollection` applied when an endpoint-specific named policy is selected.

-Both methods take a `Func<>` argument which is passed a context object, and must return an `IReadOnlyHeaderPolicyCollection`.
-The `SetDefaultPolicySelector()` argument is invoked for every request, when the default policy is applied, and allows you to change the `IReadOnlyHeaderPolicyCollection` to apply.
-The `SetEndpointPolicySelector()` argument is only invoked when an endpoint-specific named policy is selected.
+To customize the final `HeaderPolicyCollection` used for a request, you can use the `SetPolicySelector()` method available on `IServiceCollection.AddSecurityHeaderPolicies()`.
+This method take a `Func<>` argument which is passed a context object, and must return an `IReadOnlyHeaderPolicyCollection`.
+The `SetPolicySelector()` argument is invoked for every request, just before the final selected policy is applied, and allows you to change the `IReadOnlyHeaderPolicyCollection` to apply.

-The following code shows how to use services inside the `SetDefaultPolicySelector()` method.
-This isn't necessary, but rather shows that you can completely customise the applied headers in any way you need to.
+The following code shows how to use services in combination with the `SetPolicySelector()` method.
+This isn't necessary, but rather shows that you can completely customise the applied headers in any way you need.

 ```csharp
 var builder = WebApplication.CreateBuilder();